fedspendingtransparency/usaspending-api/usaspending_api/references/README.md

 agencies.
 These agencies are not yet identified in the database but can be found defined in the application global constants CFO_CGACS_MAPPING and CFO_CGACS.
 It is on the TODO list to incorporate this information into the database.

+## User Selectable Flag

+The proper usage of the `user_selectable` flag has been a little hazy since its introduction.
+Currently, it is being used to control which agencies are displayed in dropdowns on Download pages and is used to restrict the agencies for which Delta files are generated.

+It is **NOT** currently being used to limit agency typeaheads in advanced search.
+In the advanced search typeahead, any agency with a subtier is being listed unless it is contained in the EXCLUDE_CGAC global.